There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 Packet loss refers to the percentage of packets which, when transmitted in the network, fail to reach their destination.
 Packet loss, as indicated by tools such as 'ping', indicates loss in either the outbound or the return direction, but does not indicate the location or direction in which that loss occurred.
 It is commonly referred to as a percentage, with 0% loss meaning all packets were carried successfully.

-By way of analogy, you might think of this as the likelihood that you will actually manage to drive to a destination and get home again (!).
+By way of analogy, you might think of this as the likelihood that you will manage to drive to a destination and get home again (!).

 Also called download speed or throughput, your Transfer Rate is the rate at which data is transferred over a connection.
 It is often expressed as a speed in KiloBITS per second or in KiloBYTES per second.